numbas/editor-docs/source/question/parts/matrixentry.rst

             If it is not ticked, any of :math:`1.4`, :math:`1.40` or :math:`1.400` will be marked as correct.
             If *too many* zeros are used, e.g. :math:`1.4000`, the answer is marked as incorrect.

+        Partial credit for wrong precision
+            This option only applies when a precision restriction is selected.
+            If the student does not give all of the cells in their answer to the required precision, they only get this much of the available credit for the part.

+        Message if wrong precision
+            This option only applies when a precision restriction is selected.
+            If the student does not give all of the cells in their answer to the required precision, they are given this feedback message.

 This part type provides the following properties to the :data:`settings` object: